I was invited to Canada to discuss my blockchain technology paper. Here are my opening remarks at the panel organized by Government Affairs and IDRC.

 First, it is critical that we can distinguish between Bitcoin and blockchains.
 Bitcoin is one of the applications that run on the blockchain space as email was the first Internet application massively adopted.
 But it does not have a monopoly.
 Other applications are emerging.
 Perhaps the best is yet to come.

 Second, blockchains are still taking baby steps.
 It is still early days so expect further innovation.
-As this happens in the next couple of years the seeming complexity of blockchain will become irrelevant as what in the end matters is its application to development contexts.
+As this happens in the next couple of years, blockchain’s seeming complexity will become irrelevant as what in the end matters is its application to development contexts.

 Third, many blockchain initiatives are being deployed in developing countries.
-This applies to both private goods such as remittances and access to banking services but also to public ones such as birth registration, land titles and provisioning of some legal ID to marginalized populations.
+This applies to private goods such as remittances and access to banking services and public ones such as birth registration, land titles, and provisioning of some legal ID to marginalized populations.
 The critical issue here is their medium and long-term overall sustainability.

 Fourth, developing countries will face the same challenges they did with previous technologies.
-Adoption and adaption of the new technologies will not be linear or straightforward, and impact on crucial development gaps might be uneven.
-They will also need to develop policies and institutional capacities to harness blockchains if they want to use the technology to tackle the SDGs and other development priorities.
+Adoption and adaption of the new technologies will not be linear or straightforward, and the impact on crucial development gaps might be uneven.
+They will also need to develop policies and institutional capacities to harness blockchains to tackle the SDGs and other development priorities.
 The complexity of blockchains might end adding additional hurdles.